nickmcfaddin/comp3350-group-project/README.md

 # EasyShopper
-EasyShopper is a new app that enables users to store, view, and modify their personal shopping lists and inventory.
+EasyShopper is a new app that enables shoppers to store, view, and modify their personal shopping lists and inventory.

 ## Vision Statement
 - Our [vision](https://code.cs.umanitoba.ca/comp3350-winter2024/lethalcompany-a01-13/-/blob/main/Documents/VisionStatement.md) of the project